|

 the ability to rule and the Yuan Dynasty was overthrown in 1368 by a group of

 Chinese rebels who founded the Ming Dynasty.
-The cultural heritage of Mongols is not regarded as
+The cultural heritage of Mongols is not

-kilometres north of Beijing at Duolin) since the Mongols borrowed heavily
+231 kilometres north of Beijing at Duolin) since the Mongols borrowed heavily

 from the culture of the Chinese during their reign.
-They did, however, establish roads from Beijing to Hohhot and on to Baotou, which
+They did, however, establish roads from

-opened the way for migration from the south.
+which opened the way for migration from the south.
+They also initiated a variety of public

-China, including renovation of the Grand Canal.
-Currently, about 10 per cent of the Inner Mongolian
+works projects in northern China, including renovation of the Grand Canal.
+Currently, about 10 per cent of the Inner

-some Muslims.
-The remainder of the
+Buddhism, with some Muslims.
+The

-population consists of Han Chinese, and other ethnic groups including: Hui(回), Manchu(滿), Daur(達幹爾), Ewenki(鄂溫克), Oroqen(鄂倫春), Korean(朝鮮), Zhuang(壯), Tibetan(藏), and Tu(土).
+including: Hui(回), Manchu(滿), Daur(達幹爾), Ewenki(鄂溫克), Oroqen(鄂倫春), Korean(朝鮮), Zhuang(壯), Tibetan(藏), and Tu(土).
 China

-administered most of Mongolia during the Ming and Manchu reigns, but the
+administered most of Mongolia during the Ming and Manchu reigns, but the Republic

-Manchus (Qing Dynasty) in 1911.
-It
+Dynasty) in 1911.
+It was Mao Zedong’s

-firmly under Soviet control in the period after 1949. |
+Soviet control in the period after 1949. |

 |